 - as we listen to God and one another, the shape of our work together will undoubtedly change and grow.
-In December 2020 I wrote to all the Deaneries to ask them to consider what their mission priorities are and how their deanery should be shaped in order to flourish and be sustainable.
+In December 2020 I wrote to all the Deaneries to ask them to consider, in light of all we have experienced over the last few years, what their mission priorities are and how their deanery should be shaped in order to flourish and be sustainable.
 In response every Deanery has set their own starting place to move forward from.
+Along with the plans of each deanery, Sandwich Deanery's response is being updated in the light of local experience, and you could be part of developing their vision for the future.
+All these reports and our Diocesan response can be found in Towards a Flourishing and Sustainable Future.
+We are now updating this document to shape our mission going forward and we intend to publish an update in the autumn.
 To find out more about this post please contact the Archdeacon of Ashford, the Venerable Darren Miller (01233 712649/darren.miller@archdeacashford.org).
-You would also be welcome to have an informal discussion with the Area Dean, the Revd Andy Bawtree (01304 822037/rockabillyrev@hotmail.com).
+You would also be welcome to have an informal discussion with the Area Dean, the Revd Chris Spencer (01304 372587/ chris.spencer@stgdeal.org).
 Our commitment to you We know that supporting healthy, flourishing ministers (lay and ordained) is crucial for a healthy, flourishing diocese.
 Therefore, we offer the 'Canterbury Diet' to all our new incumbent ministers - this is an intentional programme for ministerial development, health, growth and faith.
 If a lay appointment is made to this post, we will endeavour to provide equivalent support to you.
 We offer pastoral supervision and spiritual accompaniment, an invitation to be part of residential training programmes focused on learning, leading and mission, action learning sets, as well as a range of specialised training events, and other regular opportunities for growth in prayer and spirituality.
 In short, I hope that you will be as excited by our vision, priorities and opportunities as we are.
-Be assured of our prayers as you consider your next step in ministry. + Rose The Rt Revd Rose Hudson Wilkin Bishop of Dover and Bishop in Canterbury
+Be assured of our prayers as you consider your next step in ministry.
+The Rt Revd Rose Hudson Wilkin Bishop of Dover and Bishop in Canterbury